rashelmahomud/Redux-book-project/README.md

-# Getting Started with Create React App and Redux
+# Create React App and Redux